 Sustainability

-PCC's academic sustainability committee, SPARC (Sustainable Practices for Academics and Resources Council) has identified courses in the current catalog as having a sustainability focus.
+PCC's academic sustainability committee, SPARC (Sustainability Practices and Resources for Curriculum) has identified courses in the current catalog as having a sustainability focus.

 A Focus Award in Sustainability is also offered.